-- Ability to work approximately one grade level ahead - Consistently performing above 90th percentile in Math and Reading NWEA - Fountas and Pinnell level approximately one grade or more ahead with Independent levels of comprehension at 98% or better in accuracy - Level Q or better for 2nd grade being nominated - Level S or better for 3rd grade being nominated - Grosse Pointe Writing score above grade level
+- Ability to work approximately one grade level ahead - Consistently performing above 90th percentile in both Math and Reading on the NWEA testing - Grosse Pointe Writing score above grade level - Teacher input

 The curriculum of the magnet program follows the Grosse Pointe curriculum.
 However, students are advanced at least one year in math, and Language Arts concepts are taught with advanced depth and breadth.
 Content area subjects (social studies and science) are taught on a yearly, rotational basis.